Biktarvy® (BIC/FTC/TAF)

 CAPRISA 093 INSIGHT: BIC/FTC/TAF Twice Daily With RIF

 A phase 2b, open-label, non-comparative, randomized controlled study evaluated the efficacy, safety, and PK of BIC/FTC/TAF 50/200/25 mg twice daily in adults (n=80) with HIV and TB who received a RIF-based treatment regimen for TB.
-In the non-comparative control arm, participants (n=42) received treatment with DTG/3TC/TDF once daily + DTG 50 mg at night.
-Participants in both arms received concomitant treatment with a RIFbased TB treatment for 24 weeks, remained on their respective ARV regimen for an additional 2 weeks after TB treatment was stopped, then continued the once-daily dosing of their ARV regimen (BIC/FTC/TAF or DTG/3TC/TDF) until Week 48.
+In the non-comparative control arm, participants received treatment with DTG/3TC/TDF once daily + DTG 50 mg at night (n=42).
+Participants in both arms received concomitant RIF‑based TB treatment for 24 weeks, remained on their respective ARV regimen for an additional 2 weeks after TB treatment was stopped, then continued the once-daily dosing of their ARV regimen (BIC/FTC/TAF or DTG/3TC/TDF) until Week 48.

 Results2

-All participants reported an AE.
-The majority were Grade 1 or 2.
-There were no treatment discontinuations, withdrawals, or drug switches due to AEs.
-SAEs were reported in 9 participants (11%) in the BIC/FTC/TAF arm and 3 (7%) in the DTG/3TC/TDF arm.
-Grade 3 and 4 AEs were reported in 30 participants (38%) and 6 (8%), respectively, in the BIC/FTC/TAF arm and in 15 participants (36%) and 6 (14%) in the DTG/3TC/TDF arm.
+There were no treatment discontinuations or drug switches due to AEs.
+SAEs were reported in 11 participants (14%) in the BIC/FTC/TAF arm and 3 (7%) in the DTG/3TC/TDF arm; no SAEs were deemed related to study drug.
+Grade 3 and 4 AEs were reported in 33 participants (41%) and 7 (9%), respectively, in the BIC/FTC/TAF arm and in 21 participants (50%) and 6 (14%) in the DTG/3TC/TDF arm.
+One death due to massive hemoptysis was reported in the DTG/3TC/TDF arm.

 During the BIC/FTC/TAF twice-daily + RIF dosing period, exposure values for plasma TFV and TFV-DP exposures were higher than when BIC/FTC/TAF was administered once daily